padrinobook/padrinobook/02-03-user-login-and-registration.md

 Here we are using the [form_tag](http://www.padrinorb.com/guides/application-helpers#form-helpers) instead of the `form_for` tag because we don't want to render information about a certain model.
 We want to use the information of the session form to find a user in our database.
-So we can use the submitted inputs with `params[:email]` and `params[:password]` in the `:create` action in our action controller.
+We can use the submitted inputs with `params[:email]` and `params[:password]` in the `:create` action in our action controller.
 My basic idea is to pass a variable to the rendering of method which says if we have an error or not and display the message accordingly.
 To handle this we are using the `:locals` option to create customized params for your views: